-Last week I met a guy who proudly told me he was spending $70 a day on a 3 day ‘juice cleanse’.
-While I had to admire his dedication to improving his health, I couldn’t help but think about what a waste of time and money this was.
+Last week I met a guy who enthusiastically told me he was spending $70 a day on a 3 day ‘juice cleanse’.
+While I had to admire his dedication to improving his health, I also felt a bit sad knowing what a waste of time and money it would most likely be.
 And unfortunately, this is something I hear on an almost weekly basis.

 Yes, you will lose weight….

 If it’s rapid weight loss you’re after, a juice cleanse will almost certainly produce the desired results.
 Because of the drastic reduction in kilojoule intake that occurs when you drink nothing but fruit and vegetable juice for days on end, weight loss is not exactly surprising.